-Commitment phobia is recurrent among the millennials and that is somewhat related to the lack of clarity about what they want for themselves.
+Commitment phobia is often related to a lack of clarity about what people want for themselves.
 Love, over the years, has changed and is not just black and white anymore.
-Finding love or being pushed into finding love in India is somewhat a common thing; it is part of the culture where we are pushed to marry or have kids.
-Regressive as it is, it kind of destabilizes the essence of what love could have been if not pushed.
+In some countries, finding love or being pushed into finding love is fairly common; it is part of the culture where we are pushed to marry or have kids.
+Regressive as it is, it does destabilize the essence of what love could have been if not pushed.

 1. You are insecure all the time

 Love is not a bouquet full of validation, it is something else entirely and unfathomable to begin with.
 But if you are looking to fill a void inside you with people’s validation, then you are probably unaware that you already have that dormant love inside you.

 2. You don’t like sharing things